 Nowadays, the Abbey is a highly favoured visitor attraction for the Goths who come to Whitby in droves.
 This is partly due to its haunting description that Bram Stoker gave it in his famous novel but also for its appearance now.
 In the darkness, the ruins of this once great Gothic building look haunting, spooky, yet still majestic.
 It is the perfect place to take some spectacular photos that capture the Gothic persona to its max.

-The Abbey, however, is not the only reason the Gothic visitors to Whitby climb the 199 steps that lead up to it.
-Incidentally, the steps themselves have their own haunting tale, written by Michel Faber, and entitled, aptly, The Hundred And Ninety-Nine Steps.
-No, Gothic visitors also seek out the church of St Mary’s.
+The Abbey, however, is not the only reason the Gothic visitors to Whitby climb the 199 Steps that lead up to it.
+Incidentally, the steps themselves have their own haunting tale, written by Michel Faber, and entitled, aptly, The 199 Steps.
+No, Gothic visitors also seek out the Church of St Mary’s.
 This church, though highly interesting inside and out is a choice destination for its graveyard.

 The graveyard of St Mary’s contains many interesting and ravaged by time gravestones that just scream out to be photographed with Whitby’s Gothic visitors.
 They also, interestingly feature in Bram Stoker’s novel with names from them being used in his prose.
 The name ‘Swales’ for example is used by Stoker for the first victim of Dracula in Whitby, and also on the gravestone of one of St Mary’s eternal sleepers.

 Whitby is full of amazing places to stay whilst you are on holiday there and I’m sure Goths love them all.
 However, there are at least two extra special accommodations in Whitby that makes them love the place more.
 Both specifically cater to the gore-hounds and dark glamour seeking Goths and make their stay in Whitby just that little bit more special.